11AnJo/instagram_dm/README.md

 ## How to use

-1. Download newest geckodriver version from https://github.com/mozilla/geckodriver/releases and drop it to
+1. Download newest geckodriver version from https://github.com/mozilla/geckodriver/releases and drop it to your project folder
 2. Install selenium ```pip install selenium```
 ```py
 from instagram_dm import initialize_driver, login, send_msg